 Within a few weeks the number of red cells broken down decreases.
 The liver is also able to break down the bilirubin more quickly.
 Therefore, for most babies the jaundice disappears by the time they are 2 weeks old.

 The most common cause of jaundice in newborn babies is harmless and is called physiological jaundice.
-This type of jaundice is usually first seen between day 2 and day 4 of life, increases to a peak at day 7 and then fades and disappears by day 14.
+This type of jaundice occurs between day 2 and day 4 of life, increases to a peak at day 7 and then fades and disappears by day 14.

 Jaundice may also be caused by a serious problem.
 There is more likely to be a serious cause if: